Audiology BSc

 Audiology Jan 2022

 Audiology is a rapidly developing area of healthcare with hugely rewarding career opportunities.
-With the global demand for audiologists rising, choosing to study Audiology is the first step towards a stimulating and lifelong career with fantastic employment prospects.
+With the global demand for audiologists on the rise, choosing to study Audiology is the first step towards a stimulating and lifelong career with fantastic employment prospects.

-As an audiologist, you will develop relationships with your patients as you support them throughout their entire patient journey - from diagnosis to rehabilitation.
-Whether you’re helping babies to hear for the first time, or re-connecting patients with the world around them, careers in audiology are as fulfilling as they are varied.
+As an audiologist, you will develop relationships with your patients as you support them through their journey - from diagnosis to rehabilitation.
+Whether you’re helping babies to hear for the first time, or reconnecting patients with the world around them, a career in audiology is as fulfilling as it is varied.

-Our graduates enjoy hugely rewarding and diverse roles suited to a variety of subject interests, including biological and social sciences, psychology, technology, as well as speech and language development.
-Whether you choose to work in a clinical setting, or focus your skills towards counselling and therapy, you will start making a difference from the word go.
+Our graduates enjoy hugely rewarding and diverse roles suited to a variety of subject interests, including biological and social sciences, psychology and technology as well as speech and language development.
+Whether you choose to work in a clinical setting, or focus your skills towards counselling and therapy, you'll make a difference from the offset.

 Why choose Leeds?